mitsuba-renderer/drjit/docs/struct.rst

     **Loops and virtual function calls**: When a custom data structure is an argument or return value of a :ref:`virtual function call
     <virtual-functions>`, or when it is a loop variable of a :ref:`symbolic
-    loop <recording-loops>`, then Enoki must inspect the data structure's individual fields.
-In such cases, an :c:macro:`ENOKI_STRUCT` declaration is mandatory.
+    loop <recording-loops>`, then Dr.Jit must inspect the data structure's individual fields.
+In such cases, an :c:macro:`DRJIT_STRUCT` declaration is mandatory.

 .. _struct-supported: